-Unfortunately, Rorschach couldn’t survive to mature his projective techniques and much was left with his followers.
-Now 10 inkblot pictures are used to measure your subconscious.
+Unfortunately, Rorschach couldn’t survive to mature his projective techniques, and much was left with his followers.
+Now ten inkblot pictures are used to measure your subconscious.
 Five of them are prepared in shades of gray and black colors, two in bright red and the remaining in combination of different colors.

 In a real testing session, the tester shows you inkblot pictures one by one.
 He asks you to respond for the image.
 Whatever you say becomes part of his notebook.

-He also notes down your reaction time, position in which you hold a card, your spontaneous reactions and emotional expressions.
-He may also ask you questions about the parts and aspects of each of the ink blot picture.
+He also notes down your reaction time, position in which you hold a card, your spontaneous reactions, and emotional expressions.
+He may even ask you questions about the parts and aspects of each of the ink blot picture.

 The test proceeds in a very leisurely pace.
 The examiners expect that you may give one or more responses.
 You may even reject a card without telling any reason.